-We have to adapt the \emph{semantic} definition of signatures for terms, however, since we now work with reduction monads on $\TDelta{T}$ for some set $T$ instead of monads over families of sets.
-The following definition is the analogue of earlier work \parencite{ahrens_ext_init}, adapted to the use of \emph{relative} monads: \begin{definition}[Relative $S$--Monad] Given an algebraic signature $S$, the \emph{category $\SigRMon{S}$ of relative $S$--monads} is defined as the category whose objects are pairs $(T,P)$ of a representation $T$ of $S$ and a reduction monad
+Compared to our work on pure syntax \cite{ahrens_ext_init} we have to adapt the \emph{semantic} definition of signatures for terms, since we now work with reduction monads on $\TDelta{T}$ for some set $T$ instead of monads over families of sets. \begin{defi}[Relative $S$--Monad] Given a type signature $S$, the \emph{category $\SigRMon{S}$ of relative $S$--monads} is defined as the category whose objects are pairs $(T,P)$ of a model $T$ of $S$ and a reduction monad